Mountainous camping in Nevada

 10 sites · Lodging, RVs, Tents8 acres · Beatty, NV

-Our 8-acre property is located in the Mojave Desert surrounded by BLM land and nearby Death Valley National Park.
+Tarantula Ranch is located in the Mojave Desert surrounded by BLM land and nearby Death Valley National Park.
 One of the first vineyards in Nevada, we grow 5 varietals of grapes and make wine on-site.
 We offer guests camping, glamping, and an RV site.
-Camping and Glamping sites are located next to the vines and include picnic tables, shared composting toilets, kitchenette (bbq, gas cooktop), and an outdoor shower in our rustic bathhouse.
-We also have a community area "The Wine Hall" with ping-pong, refrigerator, microwave, and water cooler.
+Camping and Glamping sites are located next to the vines and include picnic tables, shared bathhouse with toilets and shower, outdoor kitchen (bbq, gas cooktop).
+We also have a community area "The Wine Hall" with ping-pong, shuffleboard, refrigerator, and microwave.
 Outside our gates, enjoy biking, hiking, scrambling, and exploring the Amargosa Desert and nearby Skeleton Hills.
 Nearby attractions include Ash Meadows Wildlife Refuge (30-minutes) and Death Valley National Park (45-minutes).
 We have spent a lot of time in the park and are happy to answer questions, make suggestions, or even take you on a tour.

 Pets